olcf/olcf-user-docs/services_and_applications/slate/workloads/pod.rst

 Running a Container in a Pod with the CLI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Lets get started:
+Let's get started:

 .. code-block:: text

    oc run --restart=Never hello-world-pod --image openshift/hello-openshift:latest

-Under the hood, the ``oc run`` command is taking options and creating a specification that it is then passing to Kubernetes to run.
+The ``oc run`` command takes options and creates a specification that it is then passed to Kubernetes to run.
 To see the spec it is creating append ``-o yaml`` to the ``oc run`` command and you will get an output of what it is sending to Kubernetes.